 - all-natural ingredients

 Note: There are many substitutions that can be made for ingredients in this recipe.
-I’ll discuss variations in a section below.
+I’ll discuss variations in a few sections below.

 - 3 ounces distilled water